magnars/cljs-styles/README.md

 Add `[cljs-styles "0.1.1"]` to `:dependencies` in your `project.clj`.

-This is truly a point-zero release.
+This is truly a zero-point release.
 I don't know how, if or when this API will change.
 Use with care, open an issue with any questions.

 ## Usage